 Article 4 Directions

-Where Article 4 Directions are in place in the District they remove specified 'permitted development 'rights from a property, which means that planning permission will be required for the works as specified in the Direction.
+Where an Article 4 Direction is in place in the District they remove specified 'permitted development 'rights from a property, which means that planning permission will be required for the works as specified in the Direction.
 In October 2006 an Article 4 Direction was established in Matlock Bridge Conservation Area for number of buildings both commercial and residential, along Dale Road, Holt Lane, Snitterton Road and Derwent Avenue.